 This treatment has been proved to be effective in over 85 per cent of cases.
 It is associated with a shorter hospital stay and reduces patient’s discomfort after the procedure.
 Patients are also able to starting eating again 24 hours after this endoscopic treatment.
 Therefore, the overall benefit of treating Zenker’s diverticulum with a flexible telescope is very high.
 One shot of antibiotics is sometimes given in some patients to prevent any infection.

 What preparation is required?

 This procedure is carried out with deep sedation with propofol.
-Patients are required to not eat solids for 24 hours and be nil by mouth (not able to eat) for at least 12 hours before the procedure.
+Patients are required to not eat solids for 24 hours (only liquids) and be nil by mouth (not able to eat) for at least 12 hours before the procedure.